Law & Technology Writing Workshop: Fall 2015

 UC Berkeley Library Databases

-Additional databases appear on the main Berkeley library system Electronic Resources page.
+Additional databases appear on the main Berkeley library system A-Z Databases page.
 The UC Berkeley list of Articles Databases, contains over 200 databases in many subject areas.

 Example: View resources by subject Bioengineering.
 Search PapersFirst for patents as a keyword.